armanabkar/armanabkar/README.md

 When he is not working on computer, you can find him lifting weights in gym, playing video games on PlayStation, watching movies and anime series or reading tech related books.

-He have worked with a variety of languages and client-side technologies, especially JavaScript, Python and Flutter.
+He have worked with a variety of languages and client-side technologies, especially JavaScript, Swift and Flutter.

 ⚡ ***My Skills:***
 JavaScript, Swift, React, Vue, Angular, Node.js, Flutter & Dart, Docker.